 To establish and maintain, in the long term, the structure and normalization of individual metadata, the metadata must be rounded out and rules must be written for them.

-In IMiS/ARChive Server this is achieved using the Attribute concept, within which groups are assigned to an Entity (see chapter 3.3 Entity).
+In IMiS®/ARChive Server this is achieved using the Attribute concept, within which groups are assigned to an Entity.

+For more information on Entity see chapter 3.3 Entity.